 Create a plan to examine your awareness, expand your knowledge, extend your skills, and engage in action to center EDJI issues in every aspect of your professional life and to combat inequities and injustice in our community.

-Take advantage of every opportunity to education yourself about individuals from different backgrounds, cultures, and experiences than your own — through books, films, conferences or conversations.
+Take advantage of every opportunity to educate yourself about individuals from different backgrounds, cultures, and experiences than your own — through books, films, conferences or conversations.

 Explore your own assumptions, attitudes and beliefs about those who are different from you in identity, experience and culture.